linuxkit/linuxkit/docs/yaml.md

 ## Image specification

-For each image in the `system` and `daemon` sections you can specify the OCI options that are passed to `runc`, so you can specify what capabilities are needed and so on.
-Most LinuxKit packages now define defaults in the `org.mobyproject.config` image label.
+Entries in the `onboot` and `services` sections specify an OCI image and options.
+Default values may be specified using the `org.mobyproject.config` image label.
 For more details see the [OCI specification](https://github.com/opencontainers/runtime-spec/blob/master/spec.md).

 - `name` a unique name for the program being executed, used as the `containerd` id.
 - `image` the Docker image to use for the root filesystem.
 The default command, path and environment are